marketconnect/llm-queue-proxy/README.md

 # llm-queue-proxy

-**llm-queue-proxy** is a smart, self-hosted proxy for LLM APIs (like OpenAI) that automatically queues and spaces requests to avoid rate limits.
+**llm-queue-proxy** is a smart, self-hosted proxy for LLM APIs (like OpenAI) with session-based token tracking and automatic request queueing to avoid rate limits.

-Ideal for multi-agent systems, microservices, or corporate environments where multiple apps share the same API key.
+Ideal for multi-agent systems, microservices, or corporate environments where multiple apps share the same API key and need token usage tracking per session.

 ---

 ## ✨ Features

-- ⏳ Smart queueing (no 429 errors)
+- ⏳ Smart request queueing (no 429 errors)
-- 🧠 Rate limiting per minute
+- 🧠 Configurable rate limiting per minute
+- 📊 **Session-based token tracking** - track usage across multiple requests
+- 🗄️ **Pluggable storage** (Memory or SQLite) for session persistence
+- 🏗️ **Dependency injection** architecture for easy testing and customization
 - 🔁 Automatic retry with delay
-- 🧵 Minimal threading (no Redis, no DB)
+- 🧵 Minimal threading (no Redis required)
 - 🪪 Works with `systemd` as a Linux service
-- 🔐 Secrets via `.env`, not in source
+- 🔐 Secrets via environment variables

 ---

-## 📦 Use Case
+## 📦 Use Cases

-- You have many agents/services using OpenAI.
-- You hit 429 `RateLimitError` often.
-- You want to **delay and retry**, not reject.
+- **Multi-agent systems** where you need to track token usage per session/conversation
+- **Microservices** that share the same OpenAI API key
+- **Rate limit management** - automatically queue requests to avoid 429 errors
+- **Token usage monitoring** - track costs per session or application

 ---